epinio/epinio/docs/supported-apps.md

 # Epinio supported applications

-This sections describes what kind of application you could expect to work with Epinio.
+This sections describes what kind of application you can expect to work with Epinio.
-To understand what makes an application to work with Epinio you need to know how staging works.
+To understand what makes an application work with Epinio, you need to know how staging works.

 ## How it works